A Household Name

 I then completed a National Science Foundation funded program that facilitated my interviewing 25 primary care physicians from Florida to New York to California.
 They described how hard pressed they are for time to collect detailed family histories and perform valid risk assessments.
 Basically, they shared that very few of them are collecting sufficient family history to fully assess early disease risk, and even among those trying to do so, the doctors admitted they are not doing it well.
 They collectively all know they need help if the situation is going to change and would be excited to embrace a solution that is clinically validated, integrated into their workflows, and easy for their patients to use.

-With 12 million diagnostic errors made each year, the most common among them missing early cancers and heart diseases, which cost over 100,000 lost lives and $750 billion, Soap Health’s mission is clear: spare people from the pain and suffering of passing from or losing someone to a preventable or earlier identifiable genetic or lifestyle driven adult disease such as cancers and heart diseases, drive down malpractice suits, and improve physician productivity by augmenting physicians’ capabilities to perform in depth risk assessments and improve early disease detection and diagnosis.
+With 12-45 million diagnostic errors made each year, the most common among them missing early cancers and heart diseases, which cost over 250,000 lost lives and nearly a trillion dollars, Soap Health’s mission is clear: spare people from the pain and suffering of passing from or losing someone to a preventable or earlier identifiable genetic or lifestyle driven adult disease such as cancers and heart diseases, drive down malpractice suits, and improve physician productivity by augmenting physicians’ capabilities to perform in depth risk assessments and improve early disease detection and diagnosis.

 Serial medical entrepreneur, mentor, and futurist.
 When he’s not playing with his grandchildren, he enjoys watching science fiction to see how others imagine the future.

 Published expert in digital humans and how they relate to the healthcare setting at USC Institute for Creative Technologies.
 Loves yoga, swimming and hiking.

 Serial digital health entrepreneur and C-Suite executive.
 Our master of technology loves meeting new people and making new friends.